tabithalcostello/azure-network-protocols/README.md

 <p align="center">
 <img src="https://i.imgur.com/V6uHCzc.png" height="43%" width="30%" alt="UDP in PowerShell"/> <img src="https://i.imgur.com/HdcsNFM.png" height="70%" width="50%" alt="UDP in Wireshark"/>
 </p>
 <p> Monitor UDP Traffic.
 In Wireshark (VM-1), change the filter from DNS to UDP.
 In PowerShell, type "nslookup disney.com".
 Then, go back to Wireshark to view the UDP traffic.
-In Wireshark, you can change the filters to focus on specific traffic.
+In Wireshark, filters can be changed to focus on specific traffic.
 For instance, changing the filter from DNS to RDP (Remote Desktop Protocol).
-In order to do this tutorial, RDP was used to establish a connection to our VMs.
+In order to do this tutorial, RDP was used to establish a connection to the VMs.
 </p>
 <br />